hatchet-dev/hatchet-typescript-deep-research/README.md

 # Deep Research Agent

 This is an example agent which performs deep research using [Hatchet](https://hatchet.run/) and [OpenAI](https://openai.com/).
 While the agent itself is very simple, it is based on best practices that we have observed at Hatchet while executing billions of tasks and agent executions per month.
+It is intended to be a forkable starting point for agentic ai projects.

 ## Demo